h15200/notes/database.md

 Very fast because data is memcached but a power outage will destroy some data.

 A good choice if you want a highly scalable data store shared by multiple processes or multiple applications.

+## Schema

+A schema is a map of what your data looks like.

+In an SQL - defined the columns in your tables and the rules that data in rows must follow In a NoSQL, defines the object

+In a key-value, there is no schema at all.

+## SQL relationships

+One to One
+One to Many
+Many to Many

+Linking model to model happens by establishing relationships through the creation of foreign keys

+Often, ID fields are used for this but any common field can be used.

+model Users id, name, email
+model Houses id, name, user_id (which equals the Users id)

+The id is the primary key for Users
+The id is the primary key for Houses
+The user_id is the FOREIGN key for Houses that links to Users.